apostrophecms/docs/docs/reference/module-api/module-overview.md

 ### `helpers(self)`

-The `helpers` section returns an object of functions that add template utility methods.
+`helpers` returns an object of functions that add template utility methods.
 The individual helper methods may take any arguments that you plan to pass them in templates.
 Helper functions must run synchronously.

 Helpers are called in templates from their module on the `apos` object.
 See the [`alias`](/reference/module-api/module-options.md#alias) option to make this less verbose.